Plain style in literature: Spoken

 Marjorie Garber explains that the plain style in speech is "often a cover for the most successful and duplicitous speech".
 This emphasises that although the plain style lacks complex rhetoric and literary devices, it can sometimes be manipulated by political opportunists, media outlets and other individuals in order to persuade the target audience to think a certain way, or evoke a certain emotion.
 This is all under the guise that because the language is so simple and disguised within plain speech, it is not often considered as a method by which individuals can be influenced about an idea.

 Similar to the written aspect of the plain style, when used in speech the plain style allows the responder to consider what the individual is saying rather than the language they are using to convey their idea.
-For this reason, many politicians use the plain style in political campaign speeches to better connect with the populous and to clearly convey their intentions.
+For this reason, many politicians use the plain style in political campaign speeches to better connect with the populace and to clearly convey their intentions.